 NO. The T.C.
 Williams team did train at Gettysburg College, but there appears to have been no such run to the Gettysburg battlefield at any time of day.

 Bass did come from California, but to portray him as a hippie is a bit of an exaggeration.”
-I was never quite like that,” Bass told the Greenville (SC) News.
+I was never quite like that,” Bass told the Greenville (S.C.)
+News.
 “But that’s Hollywood.
 I’ll say for the record my hair was never that long.”
-In fact, a lot of his teammates had long hair, including Gary Bertier.
+A lot of his teammates had long hair, including Gary Bertier.

 Of course not!
-The school had already been integrated six years earlier and even when the desegregation came, the racial tension just never existed to the extent the movie portrayed.
+The school had already been integrated six years earlier, and even when the desegregation came, the racial tension just never existed to the extent the movie portrayed.

 NO. In actuality, Sheryl Yoast lived with her mother and *three* sisters!
 The real Sheryl Yoast sadly passed away due to a heart condition in 1996.

-NO. Petey and Ronnie were never refused service at a restaurant – another made up incident.
+NO. Petey and Ronnie were never refused service at a restaurant – another made-up incident.

-NO, never happened.
+NO, it never happened.

 NO, not even close!
 The Titans were almost always heavy favorites and outscored opponents by a whopping 338-38.
 That included nine shutouts and a 27-0 state championship game win.

-Partially true: Bertier was paralyzed in a car accident, but the accident actually happened *after* the season – and he played in the state title game.
+Partially true: Bertier was paralyzed in a car accident, but the accident happened *after* the season – and he played in the state title game.

 Why does Disney do this?
-The Mouse is merely the largest of the mass media which as a whole thrives on dividing people behind racial lines.
-Let’s face it: Racism sells and it sold many tickets to Remember the Titans.
-Unfortunately the entire community behind T.C.
+The Mouse is merely the largest of the mass media, which as a whole thrives on dividing people behind racial lines.
+Let’s face it: Racism sells, and it sold many tickets to Remember the Titans.
+Unfortunately, the entire community behind T.C.
 Williams High School looks bad because Disney executives want to make hate profitable.